S.African leader visits flood victims as death toll rises to 259 | Science-Environment

 - South Africa

-President Cyril Ramaphosa pledged on Wednesday to help victims of devastating floods on South Africa's east coast as the death toll rose to 259 from heavy rains that ruined roads and disrupted shipping in one of Africa's busiest ports.

-Ramaphosa was visiting families who had lost loved ones in KwaZulu-Natal province, including a family with four children, after floods and mudslides ravaged homes on Tuesday.
-Africa's southeastern coast is on the front line of seaborne weather systems that scientists believe global warming is making nastier - and predict will get far worse in decades to come.
+South African President Cyril Ramaphosa pledged on Wednesday to help the victims of devastating east coast floods, as the death toll rose to 259 from heavy rains that washed out roads and disrupted shipping in one of Africa's busiest ports.
+Ramaphosa visited families who had lost loved ones in KwaZulu-Natal province, including a family with four children, after floods and mudslides ravaged their homes on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)